kushaldas/johnnycanencrypt/docs/api.rst

                 Returns the armored version of the public key as string.

+        .. attribute:: keyid

+                The keyid of the master key

+        .. attribute:: othervalues

+                A dictionary containing subkeys's keyids and fingerprints.

 .. class:: KeyType() -> KeyType:

         Enum class to mark if a key is public or private.
 Possible values are **KeyType.PUBLIC** and **KeyType.SECRET**.